ample/gatsby-remark-ample/README.md

 # gatsby-remark-ample

-gatsby-remark-ample is a Gatsby plugin that sits on top of [gatsby-transformer-remark](https://www.gatsbyjs.org/packages/gatsby-transformer-remark/) to provide a few frills to help us build Gatsby sites more efficiently.
+gatsby-remark-ample is a Gatsby plugin that sits on top of [gatsby-transformer-remark](https://www.gatsbyjs.org/packages/gatsby-transformer-remark/) to provide a few frills to help [Ample](https://www.helloample.com/) developers build Gatsby sites more efficiently.

-If you are working with this plugin and aren't familiar with gatsby-transformer-remark, that's the place to start.
+If you are working with this plugin and aren't familiar with the gatsby-transformer-remark plugin, that's the place to start.
 Otherwise, the sections below will walk through usage and features.

+There is a working example of this plugin in our Gatsby starer, [gatsby-starter-ample](https://github.com/ample/gatsby-starter-ample).

+**WARNING!
+Lots of opinions here!** This plugin is intentionally opinionated.
+It is specific to the way in which Ample's developers build sites using Gatsby.
+Our goal is that as we strengthen this plugin we also make it more flexible and therefore useful to the Gatsby community.

 ## Install